Sosman1992/Reverse_Engineering_Week-1_Lab_report/README.md

 ## Executive Summary

 These files were both compiled on the same date, looking at the `time date stamp` and it can be concluded that the `.exe` and `.dll` files are part of the same package.
-However, both the `.exe` and `.dll` are neither packed or obfuscated and in addition to the static analysis conducted so far on these samples using the available tools I am unable to conclude on the detriment or infections they are or would cause to systems they will infect, but there is an indication of a string kerne132.dll that seems similar to Windows kernel.dll file in the `system32` directory of windows computer to enable it appear as a windows normal file they will infect to engage in some kind of filesystem manipulation.
+However, both the `.exe` and `.dll` are neither packed or obfuscated.
+Also there is an indication of a string kerne132.dll that seems similar to Windows kernel.dll file in the `system32` directory of windows computer to enable it appear as a windows normal file to enable it computers on the network and engage itself in some kind of filesystem manipulation.

 ## Indicators of Compromise